K1000Granier/K1000Granier.github.io/_pages/about.md

 Some of my research interests are listed below:

-- Magnetic reconnection & plasmoid instabity (relativistic and non-relativistic)
+- Magnetic reconnection & plasmoid instability (relativistic and non-relativistic)
 - Turbulence (space physics and solar wind)
 - Plasma instabilities
 - Fluid modelling